 Classical tools prevail in modern scientific practice because they provide, in many cases, an extremely concise and accurate representation of a system.
-Nevertheless, these tools need to be applied with great care.
-Compared with embodied tools, classical tools make it much easier to model aggregate-level outcomes that are biologically implausible.-Recall that classical and embodied tools each incorporate assumptions at different levels - the former at the aggregate level, and the latter at the individual level.
+Nevertheless, these tools must be applied with great care.
+Compared with embodied tools, classical tools make it much easier to model aggregate-level outcomes that are biologically implausible.
+Recall that classical and embodied tools each incorporate assumptions at different levels-the former at the aggregate level and the latter at the individual level.
 This is no small point.
-While classical tools allow us to make any aggregate-level assumptions we want, embodied tools make it natural not to make any aggregate assumptions at all.
-Instead, we must code our assumptions at the individual level, and wait to see what the aggregate-level consequences of these are.
-Depending on the outcome we have in mind, it may be that a reasonable individual level rule-set with this outcome simply does not exist.
+Whereas classical tools make it natural not to make any aggregate assumptions at all.
+Instead, we must code our assumptions at the individual level and wait to see what the aggregate-level consequences of these are.
+Depending on the outcome we have in mind, it may be that a reasonable individual-level rule set with this outcome simply does not exist.

 It is still possible to make mistaken assumptions at the individual level, but there are two reasons why these may be easier to detect in embodied models than in classical ones.
 First, embodied models offer more feedback to the modeler; there are two levels at which to "debug" them, rather than only one level at which to debug classical models.
-We can scrutinize both the plausibility of the individual-level assumptions as well as the plausibility of the resulting aggregate-level outcomes.
-If either seem suspicious, then we have a hint that we may be on the wrong track.
+We can scrutinize both the plausibility of the individual-level assumptions and the plausibility of the resulting aggregate-level outcomes.
+If either seems suspicious, then we have a hint that we may be on the wrong track.
 With classical tools, the only assumptions are, generally speaking, aggregate-level assumptions, so new information is not typically gained from observing a model's outcome.

 The second reason why mistaken assumptions may be easier to detect in embodied models is that they take the form of rules for action.
 We have found that most students are already accustomed to thinking in terms of such rules, simply by analogy to their own experience.
 Hence, they come equipped with intuitive strategies for understanding and developing embodied models.
-For example, students will often try to make sense of a given rule-set by assuming the perspective of the individuals within the model and using their imaginations.
+For example, students will often try to make sense of a given rule set by assuming the perspective of the individuals within the model and using their imaginations (see Papert, 1980).
 Classical models, in contrast, require students to think in terms of more abstract quantities, such as rates and population densities.
-While thinking in this mode may be comfortable for professional mathematicians, it is quite foreign to most students (see Stroup, 1996).
+Although thinking in this mode may be comfortable for professional mathematicians, it is quite foreign to most students (see Stroup, 1996).